 An appeal is a formal request to review our decision and must allege an error on our part.
-An appeal will only be considered if it is based on us having made an incorrect assessment of factual circumstances and/or an erroneous interpretation of the law, and is supported with relevant documentary evidence.
+We will only consider an appeal if it is based on us having made an incorrect assessment of factual circumstances and/or an erroneous interpretation of the law, and you support this with the relevant documentary evidence.

-We will also accept appeals on extenuating or mitigating circumstances or events which may be considered to have had a disadvantageous effect on studies.
-These requests must be supported by independent evidence such as a medical certificate.
+We will also accept appeals on extenuating or mitigating circumstances or events which we may consider to have a disadvantageous effect on your studies.
+You must support these requests with independent evidence such as a medical certificate.